Estimates and monotonicity for a heat flow of isometric G2-structures: Introduction

 The methods used here are similar to what Lotay and Wei \cite{LotayWei1} used for the Laplacian flow of $G_{2}$-structures, Weinkove \cite{WeinkoveYM} used for the Yang-Mills flow, Grayson and Hamilton \cite{GraysonHamilton} used for the harmonic map flow, and which originally Shi \cite{ShiEstimate} introduced for the Ricci flow.

 In Section \ref{secMonotonicty}, given a solution $V$ of (\ref{flow}), we define the quantity

-where $k$ is a positive scalar solution of the backwards heat equation, evolving backwards in time from $t=t_{0}$, and in Theorem \ref {thmMonotonicity}, we prove that $Z\left( t\right) $ satisfies a monotonicity formula.
+where $k$ is a positive scalar solution of the backwards heat equation, evolving backwards in time from $t=t_{0}$, and in Theorem \ref {thmMonotonicity}, we prove that $Z\left( t\right) $ satisfies an almost monotonicity formula.
 While $Z\left( t\right) $ is not strictly monotonic along the flow, it is well-behaved and can be controlled.
 In particular, we show that for $t\geq \tau $,

-where $C$ is some constant that depends on the geometry of the manifold.
-This is similar to the monotonicity results obtained by Hamilton for the harmonic map heat flow and the Yang-Mills flow in \cite{HamiltonMonotonicity} .
+where $C$ is some constant that depends on the geometry of the manifold and $ \mathcal{E}_{0}$ is the initial value of the functional $\mathcal{E}.$ This is similar to the monotonicity results obtained by Hamilton for the harmonic map heat flow and the Yang-Mills flow in \cite{HamiltonMonotonicity}.
 Other versions of monotonicity results had been obtained for the harmonic map flow in \cite{ChenDingHM,StruweChen,StruweHM1} and for the Yang-Mills flow in \cite{ChenShenYM,HongTianYM,KelleherStreetsYM1}.

 In Section \ref{secEpsReg}, we define the $\mathcal{F}$-functional, which essentially replaces $k$ in $Z$ by the heat kernel of the backwards heat equation.
 Applying the monotonicity formula allows us to prove an $ \varepsilon $-regularity result for solutions of (\ref{flow}) in Theorem \ref {thmEpsRegular}, which says that if $\mathcal{F}\leq \varepsilon $ for some $ \varepsilon >0$, then the flow may always be smoothly extended.
-This then leads on to global existence of solutions for sufficiently small initial energy density $\Lambda _{0}$.
+This then leads on to global existence of solutions for sufficiently small initial energy density $\Lambda _{0}=\left\vert DV\left( 0\right) \right\vert ^{2}$.
 This again builds upon prior work on the harmonic map heat flow and the Yang-Mills flow.
-An elliptic version of $ \varepsilon $-regularity for harmonic maps was originally introduced by Schoen and Uhlenbeck in \cite{SchoenUhlenbeckHM1}, and parabolic versions were given by Struwe \cite{StruweHM1}, Chen and Ding \cite{ChenDingHM}, Grayson and Hamilton \cite{GraysonHamilton}.
-For the Yang-Mills flow, $ \varepsilon $-regularity results were given by Chen and Shen in \cite {ChenShenYM} and Weinkove in \cite{WeinkoveYM}.
+An elliptic version of $\varepsilon $-regularity for harmonic maps was originally introduced by Schoen and Uhlenbeck in \cite {SchoenUhlenbeckHM1}, and parabolic versions were given by Struwe \cite {StruweHM1}, Chen and Ding \cite{ChenDingHM}, Grayson and Hamilton \cite {GraysonHamilton}.
+For the Yang-Mills flow, $\varepsilon $-regularity results were given by Chen and Shen in \cite{ChenShenYM} and Weinkove in \cite{WeinkoveYM}.